boozallen/jenkins-templating-engine/docs/concepts/framework-overview/bottom-up.md

 A **library** in JTE is a collection of **steps** (stored together in a directory) that can be loaded at runtime.

-Earlier, a common pipeline template was defined that executes unit tests and then builds an artifact.
+Earlier, a common Pipeline Template was defined that executes unit tests and then builds an artifact.
 This template can be shared across teams.

 Then, three *libraries* were created: `npm`, `gradle`, and `maven`.